Bi-Mix injectable, 5mL

 - Remove the cover from the needle.
 Position the penis firmly against your thigh to keep it from moving during the injection.
 Hold the syringe between your thumb and index finger.
 Using a steady motion, push the needle straight into the selected site until the metal part is almost entirely in the penis.
 With a steady motion, push down on the plunger so that the entire volume of solution is slowly injected.
 Grasp the syringe barrel and pull the needle out of your penis.

-- Apply pressure to the injection site with the alcohol swab for about 5 minutes.
+- Apply pressure to the injection site and massage vigerously for about 5 minutes.

 - Place the used syringe in a sharps container for disposal.
 Do not reuse the syringe.